Paraben: friend or foe?

-Paraben controversy is derived from a piece of research by the University Of Reading, UK, in 2004, in which scientists took biopsies of breast tumours and found parabens inside.
+The great paraben controversy derived from a piece of research by the University Of Reading, UK, in 2004, in which scientists took biopsies of breast tumours and found parabens inside.
 This formed the basis of a theory that parabens, which can weakly mimic the hormone oestrogen, can disrupt hormones and increase the risk of breast cancer.
 However, the study has since been widely criticised.
 Peers pointed out that the researchers involved did not examine healthy tissue for traces of parabens, and also could not guarantee that the equipment used to conduct the study had been cleaned using paraben-free materials.

-Evaluating the 2004 conclusions, and subsequent studies led by the same chief researcher, European safety body The Scientific Committee of Consumer Safety concluded that there was insufficient data to establish a link between the use of underarm cosmetics and breast cancer.
+Evaluating the 2004 conclusions, and subsequent studies led by the same chief researcher, European safety body; The Scientific Committee of Consumer Safety, concluded that there was insufficient data to establish a link between the use of underarm cosmetics and breast cancer.
 Rachel Rawson, senior clinical nurse specialist at Breast Cancer Care agrees, explaining: “There is currently no conclusive evidence to suggest that the use of products containing parabens is directly linked to the development of breast cancer.”

 In fact, parabens have been subjected to such rigorous testing that experts now believe that they are safer than other synthetic alternatives.
 Dr Edmund Fowles of EF Chemical Consulting Ltd, says: “I feel absolutely sure that parabens are safe.
 As a result of all the fuss about the potential risks, there has been exhaustive research, which has covered all angles.
 Paraben-free cosmetics simply use a different type of preservative, which will have been much less rigorously researched, so how can we say that it’s better?”